-- (C) Examples for Combining Differing Controlled Substances (Except Cocaine Base).- - (i) The defendant is convicted of selling 70 grams of a substance containing PCP (Level 22) and 250 milligrams of a substance containing LSD (Level 18).
+- (C) Examples for Combining Differing Controlled Substances.- - (i) The defendant is convicted of selling 70 grams of a substance containing PCP (Level 22) and 250 milligrams of a substance containing LSD (Level 18).
 The PCP converts to 70 kilograms of marihuana; the LSD converts to 25 kilograms of marihuana.
-The total is therefore equivalent to 95 kilograms of marihuana, for which the Drug Quantity Table provides an offense level of 24.

-- (ii) The defendant is convicted of selling 500 grams of marihuana (Level 8) and five kilograms of diazepam (Level 8).
+The total is therefore equivalent to 95 kilograms of marihuana, for which the Drug Quantity Table provides an offense level of 24. - (ii) The defendant is convicted of selling 500 grams of marihuana (Level 8) and five kilograms of diazepam (Level 8).
 The diazepam, a Schedule IV drug, is equivalent to 625 grams of marihuana.
-The total, 1.125 kilograms of marihuana, has an offense level of 10 in the Drug Quantity Table. - (iii) The defendant is convicted of selling 80 grams of cocaine (Level 16) and five kilograms of marihuana (Level 14).
-The cocaine is equivalent to 16 kilograms of marihuana.
-The total is therefore equivalent to 21 kilograms of marihuana, which has an offense level of 18 in the Drug Quantity Table. - (iv)The defendant is convicted of selling 56,000 units of a Schedule III substance, 100,000 units of a Schedule IV substance, and 200,000 units of a Schedule V substance.
+The total, 1.125 kilograms of marihuana, has an offense level of 10 in the Drug Quantity Table. - (iii) The defendant is convicted of selling 80 grams of cocaine (Level 16) and 2 grams of cocaine base (Level 14).
+The cocaine is equivalent to 16 kilograms of marihuana, and the cocaine base is equivalent to 7.142 kilograms of marihuana.
+The total is therefore equivalent to 23.142 kilograms of marihuana, which has an offense level of 18 in the Drug Quantity Table. - (iv)The defendant is convicted of selling 56,000 units of a Schedule III substance, 100,000 units of a Schedule IV substance, and 200,000 units of a Schedule V substance.
 The marihuana equivalency for the Schedule III substance is 56 kilograms of marihuana (below the cap of 59.99 kilograms of marihuana set forth as the maximum equivalent weight for Schedule III substances).
 The marihuana equivalency for the Schedule IV substance is subject to a cap of 4.99 kilograms of marihuana set forth as the maximum equivalent weight for Schedule IV substances (without the cap it would have been 6.25 kilograms).
 The marihuana equivalency for the Schedule V substance is subject to the cap of 999 grams of marihuana set forth as the maximum equivalent weight for Schedule V substances (without the cap it would have been 1.25 kilograms).
-The combined equivalent weight, determined by adding together the above amounts, is subject to the cap of 59.99 kilograms of marihuana set forth as the maximum combined equivalent weight for Schedule III, IV, and V substances.
-Without the cap, the combined equivalent weight would have been 61.99 (56 + 4.99 + .999) kilograms.
+The combined equivalent weight, determined by adding together the above amounts, is subject to the cap of 59.99 kilograms of marihuana set forth as the maximum combined equivalent weight for Schedule III.
+IV, and V substances.
+Without the cap, the combined equivalent weight would have been 61.99 (56 + 4.99 + .999) kilograms. - (D) Drug Equivalency Tables.-